xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mining/Message.md

 Overall, this code provides a way for the mining client and server to communicate with each other using a set of predefined messages.
 The messages are serialized and deserialized using the methods defined in the `Message` trait and the `SimpleSerde` trait.
 The `ClientMessage` and `ServerMessage` objects define the messages that can be sent by the client and server, respectively.
 ## Questions:
  1. What is the purpose of this code?
-   - This code defines message types and their serialization and deserialization methods for communication between clients and servers in the Alephium project's mining module.
+   - This code defines message types and their serialization and deserialization methods for communication between clients and servers in the Oxygenium project's mining module.

 2. What is the role of the `Message` trait and its companion object?
    - The `Message` trait and its companion object define serialization and deserialization methods for common data types used in the messages, such as `Int`, `ByteString`, and `AVector[T]`.